emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Security Choices.md

 ## Context and Problem Statement

-In a multi-tenant Microservices Architecture, the system must ensure the highest level of security for data both in transit and at rest, as required by financial and telecom compliance standards (validated by the System Administrator, Elena Petrova).
+In a multi-tenant Microservices Architecture, the system must ensure the highest level of security for data both in transit and at rest, as required by financial and telecom compliance standards.
 Specifically, the Complaint Management System (CMS) faces two key challenges:

 1. **Secrets Management:** Service-to-service communication and database connections rely on credentials.
 Hard-coding these credentials or using decentralized configuration files creates security risks, prevents automated key rotation, and makes auditing difficult.